FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

     Parameters

+    color : list or tuple with RGB values
-    testwb : bool (default = True)
+        The values must be in the 0.0-1.0 range. testwb : bool (default = True)
-        pure white will be converted into pure black
+        Pure white will be converted into pure black.

 #### <img src="images/type_method.svg" style="width:16px;"> heal <small>(objlist=None, delete=True, reparent=True)</small>

 heal([objlist],[delete],[reparent])

     Recreate Draft objects that are damaged, for example if created from an earlier version.
 If ran without arguments, all the objects in the document will be healed if they are damaged.

     Parameters